Summer Challenge: Calendar & What to Expect

 Please see What to Bring for information on what you need for your stay.

 Summer Challenge sessions end at the times listed below—after the final presentations and closing reception.
 You can leave after the reception.
-You may stay an extra night in the dorms if travel arrangements require it, but you must be fully vacated from Warren Towers by 10 am on the morning following the program’s end time, with no exceptions.
+You may stay an extra night in the dorms if travel arrangements require it, but you must be fully vacated by 10 am on the morning following the program’s end time (no exceptions).
 If you stay until the morning after the program concludes, you must continue to follow all program rules and guidelines.

 The end times of each program: